brooklynrail/brooklynrail-platform/content/events/2022/07/community-listing-ivana-kupala.md

 ---
 title: "Community Listing: Ivana Kupala"
-summary: "## SPILKA in collaboration with UAAL invites you to join us for Ivana Kupala!
+summary: SPILKA in collaboration with UAAL invites you to join us for Ivana Kupala!
 Fundraiser for Ukraine & Celebration of the Ukrainian Solstice!
-This is a Live Event at 99 Scott"
+This is a Live Event at 99 Scott
 date: 2022-07-06T17:00:00-0500
 end_date: 2022-07-06T21:00:00-0500
 collections: